zimicjs/zimic/README.md

 ##### Computed restrictions

-A function is also supported to declare restrictions, in case they are dynamic.
+A function is also supported to declare restrictions in case they are dynamic.

 <table><tr><td valign="top"><details open><summary><b>Local</b></summary>